-- Tennis White Netball Yellow - Line marking colours should suit the intended use or dominant sport, i.e.: white lines for the main user sport, yellow lines for the secondary user.
+- Tennis White Netball Yellow - Line marking colours should suit the intended use or dominant sport, for example, white lines for the main user sport, yellow lines for the secondary user. - Having the run-off in a different colour is acceptable, however the principle play area (netball) should be in one consistent block colour. - Consider the most efficient contrasting colours when choosing court colours and line marking.